-Currently you can communicate as a "coach athlete team" via the note fields in the training calendar and in the detailed activity view.
-In the future we will implement a dialogue field which allows the coach and athlete to enter into a dialogue directly via Tredict.
+With a click on the chat icon, which you can find in the training details view, you as a coach can initiate a dialog.
 This reduces the feedback loop and the actual comments on a specific training are separated from other training instructions.

 Since the Tredict model only requires a payment for the 12 month write access of the own athletes profile, the coaching is always free of charge, since it can be done even if the own profile has only read access.
 In this context, however, it is important to know that the athlete to be coached must have write access to his/her profile so that the coach can also write to this profile.
 With Tredict you have the possibility to use a free coaching software for endurance sports.